masanose/Udas/ReadMe.txt

 The data will be open to foreign researchers in future upon confirmation by the SuperDARN PI committee.
-  As for questions and request for the data, please feel free to contact the ERG-SC office (E-mail:  erg-sc-core at st4a.stelab.nagoya-u.ac.jp, please replace "at" by "@").
+  As for questions and request for the data, please feel free to contact the ERG-SC office (E-mail: erg-sc-core at st4a.stelab.nagoya-u.ac.jp).

 2. Procedure "iug_load_iprt" calls fits_read, sxpar, fits_open,
 fits_close, gettok, sxdelpar.
 For the use of this procedure,